 If the airline confirms that it will refund, but insists that it will only pay your travel agent, make sure you get the refund confirmation in writing.

 If you are being offered a voucher from your agent, it is likely your airline is refusing a refund.
 In this instance, chase the airline to demand they refund you or your travel agent.
-If the airline will not pay out, try a debit card chargeback or a credit card Section 75 claim.
+If the airline will not pay out, try a or a .